 To the East of this arch is a "squint", probably intended to enable worshippers in the Chapel to see the Altar; this purpose was interfered with by the raising of the floor of the Chapel and the placing of the Bray Tomb on the North of the Chancel.

 The Chapel on the South was rebuilt in 1528, as his private Chapel, by Sir Thomas More.
 This date is inscribed on one of the capitals of the pillars leading to the Chancel.
-These capitals are alleged to have been designed by Holbein and represent the symbols of More's offices in Church and State.
+These capitals are considered to have been designed by Holbein and represent the symbols of More's offices in Church and State.

 A description of the Church, the fittings, heraldry and monuments including those in the churchyard before their removal at http://www.british-history.ac.uk/survey-london/vol7/pt3/pp1-4 also at